rrwick/Badread/README.md

 ## Requirements

 Badread runs on MacOS and Linux (and maybe Windows too, I haven't tried).
-It requires Python 3.6 or later.
+It requires [Python](https://www.python.org/) 3.6 or later.

-Badread depends on a few Python packages ([Edlib](https://github.com/Martinsos/edlib/tree/master/bindings/python), [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/) and [Matplotlib](https://matplotlib.org/)) but these should be taken care of by the installation process.
+You'll need [pip](https://pypi.org/project/pip/) to install Badread.
+It also uses a few Python packages ([Edlib](https://github.com/Martinsos/edlib/tree/master/bindings/python), [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/) and [Matplotlib](https://matplotlib.org/)) but these should be taken care of by the installation process.